PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

  *List, optional, default = ['Z0','XPOS','YPOS','VSYS']

  A list of the parameters that should stay fixed, i.e. all rings fitted as a single value, in the fitting.
 The rotation curve (VROT) can not be fixed at the moment.
 If the surface brightness is fixed it is fitted with a Gaussian after every iterations.
+ XPOS, YPOS, and VSYS are always fitted as singular.
 **opt_pixel_beam**:

   *int, optional, default=4*